 Machine learning and statistics

-2. Descriptive statistics.
-Numerical analysis of distributions – measures of location and spread.
-Graphical analysis of distributions – pie-charts, bar plots, histograms, box and whisker plots.
+1. Introduction to data, experimental design and descriptive statistics: populations and samples, measurement scales, categorical and numerical variables, descriptive statistics, numerical analysis of distributions – measures of location and spread, graphical analysis of distributions – pie-charts, bar plots, histograms, box and whisker plots.

 7. Linear models for classification.

-9. Model assessment and selection – resampling methods (bootstrap, cross-validation), feature selection methods.
+8. Model assessment and selection – resampling methods (bootstrap, cross-validation), feature selection methods, regularization methods (ridge regression, LASSO, elastic net).

 1. Analysing distributions in the R statistical environment.
 Calculating the measures of location and spread implemented in the base package.